sashperso/openshift-hc/user_guide.md

 # User Guide
 This user guide is for consultants who want to run the health check.
+The playbook makes usage of the `oc` CLI and the Ansible module `k8sinfo` to run checks on the OpenShift cluster, and presents the status of various key components within the cluster.

-NOTE: the health check can be run using Ansible or by using a container, so please choose the relevant option for you.
+NOTE: the health check can be run using Ansible or by using a container, the two options are shown below, but the containerised option is preferred.

 ## Preferred Option: running the containerised check
 ### 1. Clone Repository